JVMV/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a javascript library.
+The main problems that React solves is efficincy.
+Simply put, this is done through reconcilliation and diffing with Virtual DOM.
+An old process of updating DOM would require rendering a whole webpage on any change.
+React cuts down the work by using Virtual DOM to compare changes with DOM and only updates components that change values.
+Efficiency
 1. Describe component state.
+Component states conatin data about a component.
+The state of this data can be changed by its state setter function.
 1. Describe props.
+props, just like component states, are data.
+More specifically, they are objects that are passed to components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are anything that happen outside the executed function's scope.
+This can be anything from an API fetch, to a console log. useEffect with a depency array passed as a second argument can be used to sync changes in state or props.
+An empty dependency array can be used to fire only after first render and will not sync with any state or prop changes.